craigmckeachie/handsonreact.com/docs/A22-Debugging.md

 1. Log `this.props.project`
 1. Step through the code using the buttons outlined in the [JavaScript Debugging Reference](https://developers.google.com/web/tools/chrome-devtools/javascript/reference).

-## Debugging React in Visual Studio Code
+## Debugging in Visual Studio Code

 This section describes how you can set breakpoints and debug JavaScript or TypeScript directly in Visual Studio Code instead of directly using a browser's DevTools like Chrome.